 Supporting New Teachers

-Learning Academy Provides Classroom Strategies, Camaraderieby Linda Odette
+New Teacher Network Provides Classroom Strategies, Camaraderieby Linda Odette

 Imagine what it would be like to keep up to thirty 5-year-olds under control without a lot of knowledge on how to manage such a group.
 Then imagine you're also a new teacher.

-The Learning Academy is divided into first-, second- and third-year groups and has about 50 teachers participating.
+New Teacher Network is divided into first-, second- and third-year groups and has about 50 teachers participating.
 It will "graduate" its first class of teachers who have been through the entire three-year program this year.

 "It's important we have this," Steinman says.
 "They come out of college and aren't totally prepared to walk into a classroom and teach.
 There's so much to learn, and you can't do it in four years."